-The proposed sale of this equipment and support will not affect the basic military balance in the region.
+The proposed sale of this equipment does not alter the basic military balance in the region.

 There will be no adverse impact on U.S. defense readiness as a result of this proposed sale.